s1m0n3ak1/weather-app-udacity/README.md

 - Location Maximum Temperature (id: `max_temp`);
 - Content (id: `content`);

-When you first load the app, the `app.js` will request to allow geolocalization in order to get the data directly from the your location:
+When you first load the app, the `app.js` will request to allow geolocalization in order to get the data directly from your location:

 ```javascript
 const options = {